Chart Color Schemes

 An assessment of population growth drivers in Campsie - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Campsie - South's population is approximately 9,516 as of November 2025.
-This figure shows an increase of 457 people, a 5.0% rise from the 2021 Census total of 9,059 residents.
-The growth is inferred from ABS' estimated resident population of 9,454 in June 2024 and the addition of 58 validated new addresses since the Census date.
-This results in a population density ratio of 8,496 persons per square kilometer, placing Campsie - South among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's growth rate of 5.0% since the Census is within 0.7 percentage points of the SA3 area (5.7%), suggesting strong growth fundamentals.
-Overseas migration contributed approximately 91.0% to overall population gains during recent periods, driving primary growth for Campsie - South.
+Based on AreaSearch's analysis, Campsie - South's population is around 9,516 as of Feb 2026.
+This reflects an increase of 457 people (5.0%) since the 2021 Census, which reported a population of 9,059 people.
+The change is inferred from the estimated resident population of 9,454 from the ABS as of June 2024 and an additional 57 validated new addresses since the Census date.
+This population level equates to a density ratio of 8,496 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Campsie - South's 5.0% growth since the census positions it within 0.7 percentage points of the SA3 area (5.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the national median, with an expected expansion of 755 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 7.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 755 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 7.3% in total over the 17 years.

 Frequently Asked Questions - Population